 Here are some helpful things to consider in your video marketing strategy:

-- Pay to promote your video.
+- Pay to promote your videos.
 Facebook and YouTube are great advertising tools to reach a large, targeted audience.
 You don’t need to have a huge budget to grow subscribers and exposure.
 Just make a compelling introduction, know your target audience and customize your parameters.

 - Make it part of your overall marketing campaign.
 Video is really just another format to present the same information you have in blog posts, web pages, podcasts, white papers, and all your other content efforts.